 Arguing for ‘post-truth’ one has to accept that the situation is complex (Shields, 2017).
 Human psychology, nefarious forces driving hidden agendas with sufficient resources to do so, after-the-fact revelations of what actually happened and other factors put the average man in a position of helplessness.

 Then comes populism.
 Is it appropriate?
 I don’t know, but is it any wonder?
 If the prophesised evils of populism are true, does it matter to the down-trodden?
 Is it not altruistic and in the spirit of ‘Ubuntu’ to make that sacrifice for the greater good?
 Are the supporters of populism, ‘misguided’ by fake news and alternative facts not the true heroes of mankind by virtue of choosing -if only politically, to create change.
 For those who don’t or feel they don’t have anything to loose, any change is better than the ‘system’ responsible for their fate.
-I view the rise of fake news outside the established purveyors of news as a sign of mistrust and if not that a cry for change.
+I view the rise of fake news outside the established purveyors of news as a sign of mistrust, and if not that, as a cry for change.

 The solution to fake news from those in power lies in a humanistic change in their behaviour -which, as history has shown, is not likely.
 The ability of the mainstream media to play a role also depends on that change, without which ‘radical transparency’ is a pipe dream.
 The average adult agrees with Buddha’s ‘first noble truth’, the truth of suffering, the truth that life is hard (Gautama Buddha, Not Dated in Weiss, Not Dated).
 However, at some point situations arise, elections is but one such context, scandals another, to cause ‘the masses’ to look at the state of affairs, and to face the hard fact that someone somewhere is laughing at their expense.

 Mankind has had lies and deception since before recorded history.
-Until mankind evolves to something more altruistic or enlightened, fake news will not be the worst of our problems.
+Until mankind evolves to something more trustworthy, altruistic or enlightened, fake news will not be the worst of our problems.
 That does not stop us from trying.

 Allcott, H. & Gentzkow, M. 2017.
 Social Media and Fake News in the 2016 Election.
 Journal of Economic Perspectives, 31(2):211-236.